 Ours is a community of learning, where secure partnerships create opportunities for students, staff, governors, parents and carers alike to participate and grow to become intellectually, emotionally and socially fit for life.

-Our curriculum offers a very clear pathway for progression and all courses from Year 10 onwards lead to a qualification of some sort eg. A Level, GCSE, BTEC, Entry Level Certificate and Functional Skills.
+Our curriculum offers a very clear pathway for progression and all courses from Year 10 onwards lead to a qualification from a wide range of opportunities that include A Level, GCSE, BTEC, Entry Level Certificate and Functional Skills.

 Monitoring and assessment of pupils work takes place continuously across the school.Pupils are encouraged to be involved in thinking about their learning, the setting of their own targets and in assessing to what extent these have been met.